Essure Birth Control Lawsuit

 - Fallopian tube, uterus, and colon perforation

-In addition to these side effects, Essure is reported to have caused at least 26 deaths, including four adult deaths, miscarriages, and infants that died shortly after birth.
+In addition to these side effects, Essure is reported to have caused at least 40 deaths, including eight adult deaths, 20 miscarriages, and four reports of infant death after live birth.
 A more recent analysis of Essure adverse events indicates that the device may have caused more than 300 fetal deaths.

 Regulatory History of Essure